Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 the Exalt may use a DV of (Dexterity + Archery)/2.
 This may be used to Defend Others who are within Medium Range of the Archer.

-This is considered to be a Soak Defense.

 ### Forceful Arrow

-**Cost:** 3m 1i
+**Cost:** 3m
-**Type:** Supplemental (Attack)
+**Type:** Supplemental
 **Mins:** Archery 2

-On a successful hit, the target(s) are knocked back one Range Band from the Archer.
+On a successful Archery roll above the target’s Evasion, the target is knocked back one Range Band from the Archer.

-Alternatively, the Exalt may choose to knock themselves backwards one Range Band.
+Alternatively, the Exalt may choose to knock themselves backwards from their target one Range Band.

 ### Arrow Storm Technique

-**Cost:** 5m, 2i
+**Cost:** 3m, 1i
 **Type:** Supplemental (Attack)
 **Mins:** Archery 3

-The Exalt buries an area with a flurry of arrows, supplementing either a Flurry or Standard Attack by making the attack Undodgeable.
+The Exalt buries an area with a flurry of arrows, making sure that at least one will hit.
+Their attack targets Soak instead of DV.

 **Upgrade**: At Essence 4, this charm adds +3 dice to the Attack Roll.

 ### Flying Anchor

-**Cost:** 5m, 2i
+**Cost:** 5m, 1i
-**Type:** Primary
+**Type:** Supplemental
 **Mins:** Archery 3

-The Exalt may perform a Grapple Action at range using a projectile.
-The Exalt does not suffer from the negative penalties of the Grapple, nor can the Exalt forcefully move the target, since it is the projectile pinning the target down, not the Exalt.
+On a successful Archery Action above the target’s Evasion, the target becomes pinned, unable to move from their location for one Round.

 Greater Charms